 - Forecasting, including Judgmental forecasts

 Many decisions, especially in economics and business, depend on future values of variables of interest.
-Hence, there is a need to be able to forecast these variables in as a good way as possible.
-For example, theoretically, the value of a stock depends on future dividends and if you can make better forecasts of dividends then can price stocks better.
-Forecasting macroeconomic variables are important as they influence tax revenue which is important for the spending opportunities for the government.
-Bad forecasts may have substantial negative effects on the real economy through bad decisions.
-Retail businesses may want to forecast sale volumes which depend on season but on advertising as well, for the purpose of holding an optimal level of the product.
+Hence, there is a need to be able to forecast these variables in the best possible way.
+For example, theoretically, the value of a stock depends on future dividends, and if you can make better forecasts of dividends, then you can price stocks better.
+Forecasting macroeconomic variables is essential, as they have influence on tax revenue, which is important for a government's spending opportunities.
+Bad forecasts may have substantial negative effects on the real economy, through bad decisions.
+Retail businesses may want to forecast sales volumes, which do not only depend on season, but on advertising as well, for the purpose of holding an optimal level of the product.
 The purpose of this course is to give the students tools to make forecast and an understanding of the modelling and forecasting of economic variables.